 1.When to Take Graduation Photos

+For all of the soon-to-be graduates, find everything a grad should know graduation etiquette before the big day.
 Before you worry about sending out announcements or invitations, the grad should schedule their photo session.
 The grad should take photos 2-3 months before their graduation ceremony to avoid the rush.
 Grad photos can be a mix of traditional and non-traditional photos.
 Most of all, the grad’s photos should show their personality.

 2. Information to Include on Graduation Announcements